Bird College: Overview

 Doreen Bird was principal of the Doreen Bird College of Performing Arts until her retirement in 1998, when she appointed Sue Passmore as Principal and Executive Director.
 It is also around this time that the name Bird College was first introduced, replacing the full title that had previously been used.
-Bird continued to be a trustee and Governor of the college for the rest of her life and in 1999 she was awarded an honorary Master of Arts by the University of Greenwich, in recognition of her achievements.
+Doreen Bird continued to be a trustee and Governor of the college for the rest of her life and in 1999 she was awarded an honorary Master of Arts by the University of Greenwich, in recognition of her achievements.
 She died on 4 February 2004 and a memorial service was held at The Actor's Church in Covent Garden.

 Before becoming Principal of the college in 1998, Sue Passmore had previously been Head of Theatre at the former Bush Davies School of Theatre Arts.
 She joined the Doreen Bird College of Performing Arts in 1988, as Artistic Co-ordinator and Head of Drama, becoming Artistic Director in 1989.
 She founded the Bird Theatre Company in 1991 and was also appointed to the Executive Council of the Imperial Society of Teachers of Dancing.
 After becoming the college's Principal and Executive Director in 1998, she held the post for seven years.
 Passmore retired from Bird College in 2005.

-Since 2005, the college has been managed by Shirley Coen as Principal & Chief Executive and Luis Abreu as Deputy Principal.
+From 2005, the college was managed by Shirley Coen as Principal & Chief Executive and Luis Abreu as Deputy Principal.
 De Abreu is an alumnus of the college, serving as Deputy CEO & Artistic Director but formerly he was Head of Acting and Head of Performance Studies.
-In 2019 De Abreu became joint Principal with Coen and in 2022 he became Principal and Artistic Director.
-Coen and De Abreu are both trustees of the Doreen Bird Foundation.
+In 2019 De Abreu became Joint Principal with Coen and in 2022 he became Principal and Artistic Director.
+Coen and De Abreu were both trustees of the Doreen Bird Foundation and retired from their positions in December 2024.

 In 2007 till 2021, Bird College became the providers of pre-vocational music and dance services for the London Borough of Bexley, working in partnership with Bexley Council.

+Since January 2025 Bird College - Conservatoire for Dance and Musical Theatre is currently led by Christopher Costigan as Principal/CEO and Dr Jamieson Dryburgh as Deputy Principal.

 Productions

-Live performances are an integral part of the curriculum and the college perform in public under the title of 'Bird Theatre Company', staging productions both in the UK and Internationally.
+Live performances are an integral part of the curriculum, with students receiving performance opportunities throughout their training at the in-house Doreen Bird Foundation Theatre.
+The college used to perform in public under the title of 'Bird Theatre Company', staging productions both in the UK and Internationally.

-Bird College productions have been staged at the Whitworth Theatre, the Bloomsbury Theatre and from 1982 at the Churchill Theatre in Bromley, then for a number of years at the Peacock Theatre.
-Bird College have also performed at the Shaw Theatre, Sadler's Wells and the Royal Opera House and currently perform regularly at the Shaw Theatre and the Orchard Theatre in Dartford.
+Bird College productions have been staged at the Whitworth Theatre, the Bloomsbury Theatre, the Churchill Theatre in Bromley, the Peacock Theatre, the Shaw Theatre, Sadler's Wells, the Royal Opera House and the Orchard Theatre in Dartford.

-Bird College takes part in the annual event, 'Move It Dance London', the largest dance exhibition in the UK.
+Bird College takes part in the annual event, 'MOVE IT'.
 Bird students perform in the showcase and give demonstrations, with staff of the college teaching workshops and giving lectures.

-Pre-vocational music and dance

-Bird College used to provide a variety of pre-vocational music services throughout the Bexley region.